The Library offers many resources to support you. Here are the top 10 tips for TA success!

-Tip 8 – explain the difference between Academic journal articles vs. Popular magazines.
-Many students do not know the difference or how to limit their searches to peer-reviewed journals when using the library databases.
+Tip 8 – explain the difference between Academic journals vs. Popular magazines.
+Many students do not know the difference or how to limit their searches to peer-reviewed journals when using Omni or the library databases.

 Tip 9 – help your students to understand how to Avoid Plagiarism.
 Talk to them about Academic Integrity and know where to send them for help, because dishonesty affects every Carleton degree.

 Tip 10 – Ask a Librarian for help via the CHAT service.
 Discover how a variety of library resources such as maps, archives, primary sources, data, statistics, government publications, opinion polls, videos and so much more can help enhance research projects and essay writing.